repo-wiseacre/sql-parser/README.md

 [Maven](http://maven.apache.org) is used to build, test and deploy.

-Run tests and build jars:
+Run tests, build jars and copy to local Maven repository:

 ```sh
 $ mvn install
 ```

-The resulting jar files are in `target/`.

 Generate the documentation: